ErikNoren/entitypicker/README.md

 Here's a [live demo](http://htmlpreview.github.com/?https://github.com/ErikNoren/entitypicker/blob/master/entitypickerdemo.html?v=8) to check out some of the features.

+**New in 0.4.1**

+* Fixed a bug when a picker had a maximum selection of 1.
+Upon deleting the chosen entity, the autocomplete box was not made visible again.

 **New in 0.4.0**

 * Added "option strict" to help find some scoping issues - there might have been some uncaught if I didn't run through every case.